 Other than fabric, there may be no more important part of a suit’s anatomy than it’s lapel.
 In many ways, the lapel is the linchpin of a suit, and it can determine both the style and formality of the suit or tux it’s attached to.
 That makes choosing the right shape, size and style of lapel a critical factor in getting the ideal suit.
 There’s such a broad range of shapes and widths happening these days, from skinny to shawl, so it can be confusing-as-hell.
 But, arming yourself with a bit of background knowledge is going to cut through all the BS make the selection process a snap.

-Before you dive into widths, it’s important to know the ins and outs of the various types or shape of lapels, and where and how they’re best deployed.
+Before you dive into widths, it’s important to know the ins and outs of the various types (or shapes) of lapels, and where and how they’re best deployed.

 Peak - The most formal of all the lapels, a peaked lapel is traditionally found on tuxedos and double-breasted suits but they add a bold look to standard suiting as well.
 They have an upward-facing “peak” and the lapel point sits high on the chest closer to the shoulder and neck.